 3. Buying in monthly instalments (this also applies to mobile phones).

 4. Customer card limits.

 6. Mortgage payment arrears of more than 120 days.

 8. Private lease contracts.

 Every credit impacts your Loan-to-Income.
-If you’re leasing a car; the loan can influence the amount of money you are planning to borrow for your new house.
+If you’re leasing a car, the loan can influence the amount of money you are planning to borrow for your new house.
 Are you planning to lease a car or take a different type of credit?
 Contact us to get personalized advice.
-We can help you to weigh your options, feel free to schedule a free call to get customized advice.
+We can help you weigh your options.
+Feel free to schedule a free call to get customized advice.

 The general data protection regulation (GDPR) is applicable from 25 May 2018.
 The BKR decided that consumers can request their personal data once a year for free to see what’s registered.